Gaweph/p5-typescript-starter/README.md

 To use an external library, e.g. [qrcode-generator](https://www.npmjs.com/package/qrcode-generator).

-1. Install the library with `npm install -save qrcode-generator`.
+1. Install the library with `npm install --save-dev qrcode-generator`.

 2. Add a `script` tag to your [index.html](index.html).